GARVIT-JAIN-dot/100_days_of-code/README.md

 <br>118.Write a program to take an input array of size n.
 The array should contain all the integers between 0 to n except for one.
 Print that missing number(missing_number.c)
 <br>119.Write a program to take an integer array as input.
 Only one element will be repeated.
 Print the repeated element.
 Try to find the result in one single iteration.(repeat_element.c)
 <br>120.Write a program to take a string input.
 Change it to sentence case.(sentence_case.c)
+<br><br>Branch:question_111_to_120 -------->   <br>
+<br>121.Write a C program that creates a text file named info.txt in write mode.
+The program should take the user’s name and age as input, and write them to the file using fprintf().
+After writing, display a message confirming that the data was successfully saved.(message_file.c)
+<br>122.Write a C program that opens an existing file (e.g., info.txt) and reads its contents using fgets().
+The program should print all the lines to the console until EOF (end of file) is reached.(info_file.c)
+<br>123.Read a text file and count the total number of characters, words, and lines.
+A word is defined as a sequence of non-space characters separated by spaces or newlines.(count_file.c)
+<br>124.Take two filenames from the user – a source file and a destination file.
+Copy all the content from the source file to the destination file using fgetc() and fputc().(copy_file.c)
+<br>125.Open an existing file in append mode and allow the user to enter a new line of text.
+Append the text at the end without overwriting existing content.(append_file.c)
+<br>126.Ask the user for a filename.
+Check if it exists by trying to open it in read mode.
+If the file pointer is NULL, print an error message; otherwise, read and display its content.(search_file.c)
+<br>127.Write a program that reads text from input.txt, converts all lowercase letters to uppercase, and writes the result to output.txt.(uppercase_file.c)
+<br>128.Read a text file and count how many vowels and consonants are in the file.
+Ignore digits and special characters.(alphabet_file.c)
+<br>129.A file numbers.txt contains a list of integers separated by spaces.
+Read all integers, compute their sum and average, and print both.(add_file.c)
+<br>130.Store multiple student records (name, roll number, marks) into a file using fprintf().
+Then read them using fscanf() and display each record.(record_file.c)
+<br><br>Branch:question_111_to_120 -------->   <br>
+<br>131.Create an enumeration for days (SUNDAY to SATURDAY) and print each day with its integer value.(week_enum.c)
+<br>132.Define an enum for traffic lights (RED, YELLOW, GREEN) and print 'Stop', 'Wait', or 'Go' based on its value.(traffic_enum.c)
+<br>133.Create an enum for months and print how many days each month has.(month_enum.c)
+<br>134.Define an enum with SUCCESS, FAILURE, and TIMEOUT, and print messages accordingly.(message_enum.c)
+<br>135.Assign explicit values starting from 10 and print them.(explicit_enum.c)
+<br>136.Use enum to represent menu choices (ADD, SUBTRACT, MULTIPLY) and perform operations using switch.(arithmetic_enum.c)
+<br>137.Create an enum for user roles (ADMIN, USER, GUEST) and display messages based on role.(users_enum.c)
+<br>138.Print all enum names and integer values using a loop.(integer_enum.c)
+<br>139.Show that enums store integers by printing assigned values.(assigned_enum.c)
+<br>140.Define a struct with enum Gender and print person's gender.(gender_enum.c)
+<br><br>Branch:question_111_to_120 -------->   <br>
+<br>141.Define a structure Student with name, roll_no, and marks, then read and print one student's data.(student_struct.c)
+<br>142.Store details of 5 students in an array of structures and print all.(multiple_struct.c)
+<br>143.Find and print the student with the highest marks.(highest_struct.c)
+<br>144.Write a function that accepts a structure as parameter and prints its members.(parameter_struct.c)
+<br>145.Return a structure containing top student's details from a function.(topper_struct.c)
+<br>146.Create Employee structure with nested Date structure for joining date and print details.(employee_struct.c)
+<br>147.Store employee data in a binary file using fwrite() and read using fread().(rb_struct.c)
+<br>148.Take two structs as input and check if they are identical.(identical_struct.c)
+<br>149.Use malloc() to allocate structure memory dynamically and print details.(dynamic_struct.c)
+<br>150.Use pointer to struct to modify and display data using -> operator.(modify_struct.c)
+<br><br>----------------------------END OF 100 DAYS OF CODE CHANLLENGE------------------------<br>